amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Guides/Engineering/Design-And-Decisions/Architectural-Decision-Records.md

 !!! note

     The Decision records you generate might be superseded as we learn more and gain a better understanding, and that's okay!
 It's a sign that the team is focused on continuous learning and exploring new technologies.

+## Tips to writing an ADR

+The goal is to create a clear and straightforward ADR that is as easily understandable as possible.
+Strive to use language that is both professional and simple.
+While using ChatGPT is acceptable and even recommended, be mindful that it may produce verbose replies, so use it with caution.
+If you need to describe a significant amount of information, you might want to consider writing a [RFC](Request-for-Comments.md) first.